-Enjoy a full or half day discovering the different animals and plants of the Tsavo West eco-system in the company of your guide and tracker who will be sure to follow the route that offers the best wildlife viewing.
-With warm temperatures during the afternoon, the animals are most active in the early morning; we therefore suggest you get an early start with a mid-morning picnic breakfast on the LUMO plains.
-Head back to the lodge for lunch and a siesta or continue your day game spotting after a traditional bush lunch in the shade of fig tree.
+Enjoy a full or half day discovering the different animals and plants of the Tsavo West eco-system in the company of your guide and tracker, who will be sure to follow the route that offers the best wildlife viewing.
+With warm temperatures during the afternoon, the animals are most active in the early morning; we, therefore, suggest you get an early start with a mid-morning picnic breakfast on the LUMO plains.
+Head back to the lodge for lunch and a siesta, or continue your day game spotting after a traditional bush lunch under a tree.

 Alternatively, discover various nocturnal species on a night game drive after stopping for a sundowner to enjoy the stunning sunset with your drink of choice in hand.
-If you prefer you can also head out for your night game drive after dinner with warm Shukas (Maasai blankets).
-This is the exclusive domain of hunters such as lions and leopards, and the only time when you may catch a glimpse of such elusive nocturnal creatures as aardvark and Lumo's melanistic serval cat.
+You can also head out for your night game drive after dinner with warm Shukas (Maasai blankets).
+This is the exclusive domain of hunters such as lions and leopards and the only time you may catch a glimpse of such elusive nocturnal creatures as aardvark and Lumo's melanistic serval cat.

 Your vehicle will also be equipped with a powerful hand-held lamp, which can be used to sweep the bush for sightings.
-Children over 5 years of age are welcome and really enjoy this exciting glimpse of what happens when they are usually in bed.
+Children over 5 years old are welcome and enjoy this exciting glimpse of what happens when they are usually in bed.

 Nature Trail around Lions Bluff